techchrism/valorant-api-docs/docs/common-components.md

 ### Client Version
 This is the version the client is running.
-It can be obtained locally through parsing the ShooterGame log or remotely with the third-party [Version](Third-Party%20API%20by%20Officer/GET%20Version.md) API.
+It can be obtained locally through parsing the ShooterGame log or remotely either with the [Session_Get](Session/GET%20Session_Get.md) endpoint or with the third-party [Version](Third-Party%20API%20by%20Officer/GET%20Version.md) API.

 ### Client Platform
 A string representing the platform of the client.